saksham-sarkar/supply-house/README.md

 ###################################################################################################
 Database Schema: Used In-memory database h2
-  - accountdb:
+  - ACCOUNTDB:
-    - Table: account
+    - Table: ACCOUNT
       - columns: account_id(Bigint) not null primary key, email(varchar) not null, creation_date(datetime) not null,
         last_updated(datetime) not null, account_link_date(datetime) nullable, shareFullHistory(boolean),
       businessOwner(boolean), business_owner_id(Bigint)
-  - invitationdb:
+  - INVITATIONDB:
-    - Table: invitation
+    - Table: INVITATION
       - columns: id(Bigint) not null primary key, business_owner_id(Bigint) not null, sub_account_id(Bigint) not null,
       invitation_token(varchar) unique not null, sender_email(varchar) not null, recipient_email(varchar) not null, sent_at(datetime) not null, accepted_at(datetime), declined_at(datetime), status(varchar) not null
-  - ordersdb:
+  - ORDERSDB:
-    - Table: orders
+    - Table: ORDERS
       - columns: order_id(Bigint) not null primary key, account_id(Bigint) not null, order_date(datetime) not null
-  - notificationdb
+  - NOTIFICATIONDB
-    - Table: notification
+    - Table: NOTIFICATION
       - columns: id(Bigint) not null primary key, sender_id(Bigint) not null, recipient_id(Bigint) not null,
       sender_email(varchar) not null, recipient_email(varchar) not null, type(enum) not null, content(varchar) not null

 ##############################################################################################################################
 Implementation:
-- Supplyhouse is a multimodule service applications, having different microservices interacting
+- Supplyhouse is a multi-module service application, having different microservices interacting
 - via a common microservice - orchestration-service
 - Orchestration service initiates the  interaction with other service via Feign client.
 - Application is Synchronous as we have the api for communication with other services.